M-o-a-T/moat/doc/spec_control.rst

 Bit 5: clients that don't have an address (i.e. they did not yet receive an ACK).

-Bit 6: Clients that did receive an ACK but did not yet send the "finished" message.
+Bit 6: Clients that did receive an ACK but did not yet send a "finished" poll message.

 Bit 7: Another flag byte (bits 8…15) follows.
 If this is not set the other flags are assumed to be zero.